Major film studios: 1950–1969

 The end of the Golden Age had been signaled by the majors' loss of a federal antitrust case that led to the divestiture of the Big Five's theater chains.
 Though this had virtually no immediate effect on the eight majors' box-office domination, it somewhat leveled the playing field between the Big Five and the Little Three.
 In November 1951, Decca Records purchased 28% of Universal; early the following year, the studio became the first of the classic Hollywood majors to be taken over by an outside corporation, as Decca acquired majority ownership.
-The 1950s saw two substantial shifts in the hierarchy of the majors: RKO, perennially the weakest of the Big Five, declined rapidly under the mismanagement of Howard Hughes, who had purchased a controlling interest in the studio in 1948.
+In 1953, Disney established its own distribution division, Buena Vista Film Distribution, to handle its own product which had been largely distributed by RKO.
+The 1950s also saw two substantial shifts in the hierarchy of the majors: RKO, perennially the weakest of the Big Five, declined rapidly under the mismanagement of Howard Hughes, who had purchased a controlling interest in the studio in 1948.
 By the time Hughes sold it to the General Tire and Rubber Company in 1955, the studio was a major by outdated reputation alone.
 In 1957, virtually all RKO movie operations ceased and the studio was dissolved in 1959.
 (Revived on a small scale in 1981, it was eventually spun off and now operates as a minor independent company.)
 In contrast, there was United Artists, which had long operated under the financing-distribution model the other majors were now progressively shifting toward.
 Under Arthur Krim and Robert Benjamin, who began managing the company in 1951, UA became consistently profitable.
 By 1956—when it released one of the biggest blockbusters of the decade, Around the World in 80 Days—it commanded a 10% market share.
 By the middle of the next decade, it had reached 16% and was the second-most profitable studio in Hollywood.

-Despite RKO's collapse, the majors still averaged a total yearly release slate of 253 feature films during the decade.
-The 1960s were marked by a spate of corporate takeovers.
-MCA Inc., under Lew Wasserman, acquired Universal in 1962; Gulf+Western took over Paramount in 1966; and the Transamerica Corporation purchased United Artists in 1967.
+Despite RKO's collapse, the remaining seven majors still averaged a total yearly release slate of 253 feature films during the decade.
+Following MCA Inc.'s acquisition of Decca Records and the aforementioned Universal under Lew Wasserman in 1962, the later half of the 1960s were marked by four others — Paramount, United Artists, Warner Bros., and MGM — involved in a spate of corporate takeovers that left Columbia, Fox, and its eventual parent company Disney under original ownership.
+Gulf+Western took over Paramount in 1966; and the Transamerica Corporation purchased United Artists in 1967.
 Warner Bros. underwent large-scale reorganization twice in two years: a 1967 merger with the Seven Arts company preceded a 1969 purchase by Kinney National, under Stephen J. Ross.
-MGM, in the process of a slow decline, changed ownership twice in the same span as well, winding up in the hands of financier Kirk Kerkorian.
+MGM, in the process of a slow decline, changed ownership twice in the same span as well, winding up in the hands of financier Kirk Kerkorian also in 1969.
 The majors almost entirely abandoned low-budget production during this era, bringing the annual average of features released down to 160.
-The decade also saw an old name in the industry secure a position as a leading player.
-(Disney's 1937 Snow White and the Seven Dwarfs, released by RKO, was the second biggest hit of the 1930s.)
-In 1964, Buena Vista had its first blockbuster, Mary Poppins, Hollywood's biggest hit in half a decade.
-The company achieved a 9% market share that year, more than Fox and Warner Bros.
-Though over the next two decades, Disney/Buena Vista's share of the box-office would again hit similar marks, its relatively small output and exclusive focus on G-rated movies meant that it was not generally considered a major.
+The decade also saw Disney/Buena Vista commanding a prominent position in the market.
+Buoyed by the success of Mary Poppins, Disney achieved a 9% market share in 1964, more than Warner and its eventual subsidiary Fox.
+Though over the next two decades Disney/Buena Vista's share of the box-office would continue to reach this level, the studio was still not considered a major as it did not release many films, and those it did release were exclusively G-rated.